Joan of Arc: Between History and Legend

 Few figures in medieval history stir the imagination like Joan of Arc.
 A peasant girl from the small village of Domrémy, she claimed to hear divine voices, led French troops to pivotal victories in the Hundred Years' War, and died burned at the stake—only to be canonized centuries later.
 Her story is both fact and folklore, embraced by historians, the Church, and popular culture alike.

-AI-generated portrait of Joan of Arc
+Portrait of Joan of Arc made with AI

 This article explores Joan of Arc's history—the known facts, disputed visions, and enduring myths.
 From her meteoric rise as a female warrior in a war-torn medieval France to the spiritual symbolism she carries today, we trace her path across the blurred line between history and legend.